What Should You Do if You Get into an Accident with a Tow Truck?

 The tow truck company might also be liable in its own right if it hired bad drivers.
 Hiring operators with a history of bad driving, DUI, or other problems may make the towing company liable to you for their bad driver’s accidents.
 Further, if you work for a towing company and were injured by your negligent coworker’s driving or operation of the towing machinery, you might be entitled to compensation from your employer or from your state’s workers’ compensation program.

 If You Were in an Accident with a Tow Truck, Our Attorneys Can Help

 Although you may be entitled to a significant payment after a car accident, unexpected obstacles can arise that prevent you from receiving just compensation.
 Simply knowing your rights under the law can help you decide whether to file, but navigating the treacherous waters of the Pennsylvania legal system will require a deft touch and years of experience.
 The Reiff Law Firm has spent more than four decades battling on behalf of injured clients; to date, we have recovered hundreds of millions of dollars for victims.
 Let us put our experience to work for you.
-Call The Reiff Law Firm today at (215) 515-3913 to schedule your free consultation.
+Call our Lancaster car accident lawyers at (215) 515-3913 to schedule your free consultation.